Xunnamius/black-flag/README.md

 and called from the CLI as `myctl`!
 Let's hold off on that though.

-You may have noticed that Black Flag calls `yargs::strict(true)` on auto-discovered commands by default.
-In fact, commands are configured with several useful defaults:
+You may have noticed that Black Flag calls `yargs::strict(true)` on auto-discovered commands by default, which is where the "unknown argument" errors are coming from.
+In fact, commands are configured with several useful
+defaults:

 <!-- lint disable list-item-style -->